openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

 **Discussion**

-  The set of topics defined to promote course-wide or unit-specific dialog.
+  The set of topics defined to promote course-wide or unit-specific conversation.
 Students use the discussion topics to communicate with each other and the course staff in threaded exchanges.

-  A discussion is also a type of contribution that you can make to a discussion topic to start an open-ended conversation.
+  A discussion is also a type of contribution that you can make to a topic to start an open-ended dialogue.
 You can also contribute questions to the discussion topics.

   See :ref:`Discussions` for more information.